-- 2. In Java, these operators can only be applied to primitive types. - 3.
+- 1. In Python, the comparison operator (>, <, >=, <=) can be applied to objects of any type, and have the expected result when used with numbers and strings. - 2.
+In Java, these operators can only be applied to primitive types. - 3.
 In Python, the equality comparison operators (== and !=) always test their operands for the same value. - 4.
 In Java, when these operators are applied to primitive types, they test for same value; but when applied to reference types, they test for same object.

-G.Names
+G. Names

 - 1. In Python, there is no single, well-established convention for how names are assigned to user-defined entities. - 2.
 In Java, there are well-established conventions for naming.
-Though these are no enforced by the compiler, they do constitute wellaccepted good practice. - 3.
-The handout introduces these but we will speak of them in detail later. - H.Conditional and Looping Statements - 1.
-Both Python have the notion of a conditional statement introduced by the word "if", and looping statements introduced by "while" or "for", but the syntax is quite different.
+Though these are no enforced by the compiler, they do constitute well-accepted good practice. - 3.
+The handout introduces these but we will speak of them in detail later.

+H. Conditional and Looping Statements

+1. Both Python have the notion of a conditional statement introduced by the word "if", and looping statements introduced by "while" or "for", but the syntax is quite different.